 Brownfields Assessment Grant

-The City of Montrose has received a $300,000 EPA Brownfield Area-Wide Assessment Grant from the United States Environmental Protection Agency (EPA).
+The City of Montrose has received a $300,000 Brownfield Area-Wide Assessment Grant from the United States Environmental Protection Agency (EPA).
 The grant will be used to complete environmental site assessments on underutilized properties, cleanup planning, and community outreach.
-The city receives the grant on the heels of completing a 2014 EPA Brownfield Area-Wide Assessment Grant for $400,000 that enabled the city to complete Phase 1 and II environmental assessments on properties in the Uncompahgre River Corridor and downtown.
+The city receives the grant on the heels of completing a 2014 EPA Brownfield Area-Wide Assessment Grant for $400,000 that enabled the city to complete Phase I and II environmental assessments on properties in the Uncompahgre River corridor and downtown.
 The 2017 grant will be targeted for properties along the Uncompahgre River, portions of downtown, and along North Townsend Avenue.

 The city has enlisted a partner in this effort, the United States Environmental Protection Agency or EPA.
 The EPA has a national program that provides grant support to communities like Montrose to address redevelopment goals and plans that may be hindered in areas where historic activities have left behind remnants of contamination.

 Ayres Associates, Inc. was selected through the city’s procurement process to be the consultant for the 2017 Brownfields grant.

 Storm King Distillery